franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Implement something to create Group-like Chats.
 - Add HTMX functionality to the 3 pills for filtering the chat list:
   - Rework the views logic and so.
   - The second one called 'Unread' that shows only the unread chats or groups (get_unread_chats view [create this] uses a query that only returns the chats who last message are unread).
   - Think about adding get_archived_groups view.
+- Implement something to create Group-like Chats.
+- Rework the chat_desired_data() function to handle efficiently group-like chats.
+  - Do or don't do things if it is not a group-like chat to avoid if-else statements.
+  - You can use things like getattr().
 - Rework the UI:
   - Rework the Chat form display, replace everything in the user UI (chats or contacts list) excluding the navbar where things like the status view, setting and such are located.